RandyLyroyd/AudinoMix/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENCE file for more details.